 The government tops up your pension by adding basic rate tax relief of 20% to all your personal contributions (up to the maximum of 100% of your relevant UK earnings or £2,880 if this is greater).

-You can claim this by either:
+You can claim this:

-• claiming the extra tax relief at the end of each tax year through self assessment
+• At the end of each tax year through self assessment.

 Important notes